Electrical Safety, Residential

 Intermittent beeping every 4 to 5 seconds alerts a carbon monoxide leak, which means you need to call the fire department.

-On the other hand, carbon monoxide detectors that are non-digital exclusively flashes a red light with the beeping sound on a 30-second interval when the battery is drained.
+On the other hand, carbon monoxide detectors that are non-digital exclusively flash a red light with the beeping sound on a 30-second interval when the battery is drained.

 It is important to remember these indicators and immediately replace your carbon monoxide alarm to prevent CO poisoning.